SmplEcosystem/smpl-chain/readme.md

 ```
 `Smpl-Finance/smpl-chain` should match the `username` and `repo_name` of the Github repository to which the source code was pushed.
 Learn more about [the install process](https://github.com/allinbits/starport-installer).

+### Docker-compose

+docker-compose expects a "smpl-chain-data" directory to exist, it will create it if it does not.
+It needs the owner to be set to uid 101.
+It will save node data there, this will allow you turn a local node with some
+persistence, so you don't need to get caught up all the way every time you start

 ## Learn more

 - [Starport](https://github.com/tendermint/starport)